|

 to enter Gibraltar.
 Those wishing to remain longer than one month in Gibraltar

 should regularize their stay with Gibraltar immigration authorities.
+In an effort

 to prevent international child abduction, many governments have initiated